browner12/mailer/README.md

 $mailer->signup($user)->send();
 ```

-You may also simply render the email output.
+You may also render the email output.

 ``` php
 echo $mailer->signup($user)->view();